n1shamin/International-Telecommunication-Union/README.md

 # International-Telecommunication-Union

-This repo incldues the materials needed to pull data from ITU
+This repo includes the materials needed to pull data from ITU

 ITU Country.xlsx is the country concordance